The-Animonculory/Modding-Resources/ENB Tips.md

 *Feel free to make suggestions or contribute.*

 ### Quick Notes
+- Keep `CTRL + F` by your side for this guide.
+- This guide does not show you how to install ENB.
 - Not everything here will apply to your ENB, but hey, just trying to help. ;)
 - First off, to tweak your ENB settings in-game, the key(s) to open up the UI will vary per ENB.
 By default, it's `SHIFT + ENTER`.
 If you've tried several combinations and still haven't opened up the UI, look for your enblocal.ini and edit what it says in KeyEditor.
 To check values, go here: https://css-tricks.com/snippets/javascript/javascript-keycodes/#aa-tester-tool
 <img src="https://imgur.com/eRVASB5.png" width=50%></img>